cgarcia286/exa-data-eng/README.md

 ### Useful commands

 - **`make one-run`**: runs the **main.py** one time only without the cron job and keep alive the container to check the DB results.
-- **`make stop`** stops the application and other containers that might be started as a result of other processes..
+- **`make stop`** stops the application and other containers that might be started as a result of other processes.
 - **`make shell`** spins up a container and load the shell.